Orange County Semi-Truck Accident Lawyers

 - Claims against government agencies have a stricter deadline of six months.

-What To Do If You Get Into A Semi-Truck Accident
+What To Do After A Semi-Truck Accident

 - Check to see if you have any injuries.
 If there is an open wound, use a piece of cloth to press on it and stop the bleeding.